 We surveyed readers across the U.S. who recently went through the process of applying for SSDI or SSI.
 Here's what we learned about how the nature of their medical problems affected the outcome of their claims.

 Our survey shows that it's more difficult to receive benefits for some kinds of medical problems (known as "impairments") than others.
-There are several reasons for these differences, including how serious the diagnosis is, what doctors predict about its future course (its prognosis), and how hard it may be to prove that the impairment keeps you from working.
+There are several reasons for these differences, including how serious the diagnosis is, what doctors predict about its future course (your prognosis), and how hard it may be to prove that the impairment keeps you from working.

 Obviously, there's a wide range of medical conditions that can make someone disabled.
 But relatively few impairments account for a significant portion of disability applications.
 The most common are back problems (22% of readers in our survey), followed by depression and other mood and anxiety disorders (16% of our readers).
-Survey results showed that these common impairments have lower-than-average approval rates.

 For other common impairments, our survey showed that the likelihood of receiving benefits can vary widely depending on the nature of your medical problem—from a low of 40% for osteoarthritis and other joint diseases to highs of 68% for multiple sclerosis and 64% for all types of cancer.
 Less than half (47%) of readers with various types of respiratory problems were approved for benefits, but the rate was somewhat higher (50%) for those with serious disorders like chronic obstructive pulmonary disease (COPD) and emphysema.